Tntmister/FractalBlockWorldMap/README.md

 ## Edges

 Edges can be thought of as the "transition" between 2 nodes.
-They don't describe an actual location, moreso the requirments for going from one place to another.
+They don't describe an actual location, moreso the requirments for going from one place to another. (difficulty, key requirment, etc.)

 Secret locations that require a blue ring are still shown but with an icon describing that the location is not directly acessible.